FrontasticGmbH/frontastic-cli-pre/README.md

-# frontastic-cli-ea
+# frontastic-cli-pre
-Early access releases of the Frontastic CLI
+Prereleases of the Frontastic CLI